OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:173

-> Let Your hand be ready to help me,
+> Let Your hand be prepared to assist me,
 > For I have chosen Your precepts.

 ## Psalm 119:174

-> I long for Your salvation, Lord,
+> I yearn for Your salvation, Lord,
 > And Your Law is my delight.

 ## Psalm 119:175

 > Let my soul live that it may praise You,
-> And let Your ordinances help me.
+> And let Your ordinances assist me.

 ## Psalm 119:176